Code-Cool-2006/Machine-Learning-And-Artificial-Intelegence/README.md

-# Machine-Learning-And-Artificial-Intelegence
+# Machine-Learning-And-Artificial-Intelligence
-AI-ML training and testing
+AI-ML training and testing using Python
+I learnt this in Udemy